coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ## [calc_new_obj_vel_and_pos_y](#calc_new_obj_vel_and_pos_y)

 ### Description
-Updates an objects speed for gravity and updates Y position.
+Updates an objects speed for gravity and updates Y position

 ### Lua Example
 `calc_new_obj_vel_and_pos_y(objFloor, objFloorY, objVelX, objVelZ)`